Golf Tutorials

 Your divots also offer fantastic visual feedback about your lie angle.
 Next time you're on a grass range or on the course, take a moment to really study the chunks of sod you take after a good iron shot.

-• A symmetrical, bacon-strip looking divot (of consistent breadth along its a course' length and squared toward the ball) means your club's' sole struck level with your ground line..
-This sign shows a lie of iron good for you too .
-L
+• A symmetrical, bacon-strip-looking divot (of consistent breadth along its length and squared toward the ball) means your club's sole struck level with the ground.
+This indicates the lie angle of your iron is good for you.

 Getting Fitted: The Professional Solution